bytebuddha/renplate/README.md

   place them in the `docs/img/` directory and reference them in markdown like `images/file_name.ext`

+  Example documentation is available [**here**](https://shadowpixie.github.io/renplate/).

 ## Issue Comment Commands
   Github action commands can be run by commenting on a issue with the text /$COMMAND e.g. /initialize to run the initialize command.
-This uses repository dispatch handlers to handle each command, and requires the `admin` privilges
+This uses repository dispatch handlers to handle each command, and requires `admin` privilges.
+This implementation is a thin wrapper around `peter-evans/slash-command-dispatch@v1` and commands can be run by commenting on any issue/pull request.

+  **Note** When these commands are run, an emoji reaction is put on the comment to symbolize it recognizing a command not the actual result.

   - ##### initialize
       This command should be run when first uploading to Github it ensures